 - Fine tip ink pen

-- And of course your dog!
+- And your dog of course!

 - Having a towel handy to dry off the clean paws was helpful.
-If you’re outside air drying is always an option too!
+If you’re outside, air drying is always an option too!

 2. Take the paintbrush and carefully paint your dog’s paw pad.
 If your dog has ticklish paws, you may need an extra set of hands!

-5. Once the paw print is dry you can use a fine tip ink pen to write their name and age underneath.
+5. Once the paw print is dry, you can use a fine tip ink pen to write their name and age underneath.

 6. Frame and hang!

 You can see that in Coco’s paw print her hair also made some ink marks, making it look like it came from a wild animal, which is kind of awesome.
 She’s pretty wild sometimes, so it’s a perfect reflection!

-I hope you enjoyed our DIY project and have the opportunity to make some paw prints with your own pretty fluffy at home.
-We would love to see some of your finished pieces.
-Have fun!
+I hope you enjoyed this DIY project and have the opportunity to make some paw prints with your own pretty fluffy at home.